-- 1 Log in to the VMware Integrated OpenStack dashboard as a cloud administrator and select the admin project from the drop-down menu in the title bar. - 2 Select Admin > System > Images. - 3 Create a new image or choose an existing image. - 4 Click the down arrow next to the flavor that you want to use and select Update Metadata. - In the Available Metadata pane, expand VMware Driver Options and click the Add (plus sign) icon next to DRS VM group. - 6 Enter the desired VM group name as the value of the vmware_vm_group parameter and click Save.
+1 Log in to the VMware Integrated OpenStack dashboard as a cloud administrator.

+- 2 Select the admin project from the drop-down menu in the title bar. - 3 Select Admin > Compute > Images. - 4 Create a new image or choose an existing image. - 5 Click the down arrow next to the flavor that you want to use and select Update Metadata. - In the Available Metadata pane, expand VMware Policies and click the Add (plus sign) icon next to DRS VM group. - 7 Enter the desired VM group name as the value of the vmware_vm_group parameter and click Save.